meker12/docs-templates/README.md

 Sphinx documentation project to create a Developer Guide for a a service API like the [Cloud CDN API documentation](https://developer.rackspace.com/docs/cdn/v1/developer-guide/).

-- Audience
-  Application developers, operations, advanced users who want to use API services by using submitting API requests from the command line or by using CLI technologies.
+**Audience:**  Application developers, operations, advanced users who want to use API services by using submitting API requests from the command line or by using CLI technologies.

-- Contents
+Contents:
 - Developer Guide
 - Getting Started with the API (cURL or CLI)
 - API Reference
 - Release Notes

-##Jekyll templates
+####Jekyll templates

 The Rackspace build and deploy platform also supports Jekyll projects for other types of documentation content.
 For sample projects, see the following repositories: